Chart Color Schemes

 The educational profile of Watsonia exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Watsonia trail regional benchmarks; 34.8% of residents aged 15+ hold university degrees compared to 41.2% in the SA3 area.
+Educational qualifications in Watsonia trail regional benchmarks, with 34.8% of residents aged 15+ holding university degrees compared to 41.2% in SA3 area.
 This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees lead at 22.3%, followed by postgraduate qualifications (8.6%) and graduate diplomas (3.9%).
+Bachelor degrees are the most common at 22.3%, followed by postgraduate qualifications (8.6%) and graduate diplomas (3.9%).
 Trade and technical skills feature prominently, with 31.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (20.3%).

 Frequently Asked Questions - Education